flycheck/flycheck/doc/languages.rst

          Whether to disable the user package database (only for `haskell-ghc`).

+      .. option:: flycheck-ghc-stack-use-nix

+         Whether to enable Nix support for Stack (only for `haskell-stack-ghc`).

       .. option:: flycheck-ghc-package-databases

          A list of additional package databases for GHC (only for